dotnet/infer/README.md

+DO NOT MERGE THESE CHANGES.
+IT IS TO TEST BRANCH PROTECTION ONLY.

 # Infer&#46;NET

 **Infer&#46;NET** is a framework for running Bayesian inference in graphical models.
 It can also be used for probabilistic programming.